Moving Abroad: 7 tips that can make your move easierBack to overview

 Using a utility company can save you time and money and helps to overcome that language barrier at the same time.
-PartnerPete is a Dutch connections company that will help you get your utilities, internet, and TV switched on efficiently and quickly, without charging you any more money than you would pay directly to the various providers.
+PartnerPete is a Dutch utility provider that will help you get your utilities, internet, and TV switched on efficiently and quickly, without charging you any more money than you would pay directly to the various providers.

 6. Pay attention to your Pets

 Moving home can be extremely stressful for pets, especially if it includes flights or long journeys.
 Speak to your vet in advance about your move, to find out if your pet needs a passport, microchip, or inoculations.
 Ask for a copy of their notes or medications if applicable, so you can hand these to a vet in the Netherlands.

 7. Make sure no-one is Homesick